TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

   <img src="Images/Page_3.png" width="100%">
 </p>

-📌 **Analysis 3:**

-- **Observation:** Ads Sales generated **63.34% of total revenue** (2,952M VND) with a channel ROAS of **7.67**, while Direct Sales contributed 36.66% at ROAS **4.44** - confirming the Ads channel delivers superior efficiency per VND spent.
-The Membership tier overwhelmingly dominates revenue across both channels, with Silver, Platinum, Diamond, and Gold VIP contributing marginally.
-Geographically, **Hà Nội led all cities** (24.28% revenue share, 9.04% margin), followed by Hồ Chí Minh (12.65%, margin 6.93%).
-Secondary cities like **Bà Rịa–Vũng Tàu (10.30%)** and **Đà Nẵng (8.60%)** show stronger profit margins at lower volumes.
-Top products across both channels were consistently **Audrey Shirt 3 and Lisa Dress 5**.

-- **Recommendation:**
-  - 🔴 **Address HCM's margin problem (6.93%).** The city generates the 2nd highest revenue but the weakest margin among major cities - audit discount rates, return rates, and shipping costs specific to HCM orders.
-  - 🟡 **Activate the loyalty program to move customers up tiers.** The near-total dominance of Membership-tier revenue signals the VIP program is underperforming - structured upgrade incentives could significantly lift AOV and retention.
-  - 🟢 **Launch targeted Ads campaigns in Bà Rịa–Vũng Tàu and Đà Nẵng.** High margins at low volume make these cities ideal for cost-efficient expansion - lower competition than Hà Nội/HCM with better profitability per order.
+**🎯 Key Findings:**

+- Ads Sales generated 63.34% of total revenue (2,952M VND) with a channel ROAS of 7.67
+- Direct Sales contributed 36.66% of revenue with ROAS of 4.44, making it less efficient than the Ads channel
+- The Membership customer tier dominated revenue across both channels, while Silver, Platinum, Diamond, and Gold VIP tiers contributed marginally
+- Hà Nội led all cities with 24.28% of total revenue share and 9.04% profit margin
+- Hồ Chí Minh (HCM) generated the second-highest revenue at 12.65% but recorded a lower profit margin of 6.93%
+- Secondary cities including Bà Rịa–Vũng Tàu (10.30% revenue) and Đà Nẵng (8.60% revenue) demonstrated stronger profit margins despite lower sales volumes
+- Audrey Shirt 3 and Lisa Dress 5 consistently ranked as top-performing products across both sales channels

 ---